bregman-arie/devops-exercises/README.md

 <details>
 <summary>What network tags are used for?</summary><br><b>

+Network tags allow you to apply firewall rules and routes to a specific instance or set of instances: You make a firewall rule applicable to specific instances by using target tags and source tags.

 </b></details>

 <details>
 <summary>What are flow logs?
 Where are they enabled?</summary><br><b>

-Network tags allow you to apply firewall rules and routes to a specific instance or set of instances: You make a firewall rule applicable to specific instances by using target tags and source tags.
+VPC Flow Logs records a sample of network flows sent from and received by VM instances, including instances used as Google Kubernetes Engine nodes.
+These logs can be used for network monitoring, forensics, real-time security analysis, and expense optimization.

+Enable Flow Logs

+1. Open VPC Network in GCP Console

+2. Click the name of the subnet

+3. Click EDIT button

+4. Set Flow Logs to On

+5. Click Save

 </b></details>